laurabsteele/personal-goals/side-projects/portfolio.md

 ### What are the goals of my portfolio?
 * Display past tasks that I have completed throughout my career
+* Do I want to include information about freelancing or is it just a portfolio?
+* Tell a story of who I am as a designer and where I want to go
 * Showcase what I enjoy and what projects I am working on
 * Develop my skills of being able to articulate and tell a story